Frazz3/DH2642-Project-TRAVELUP-/README.md

 ├──┼──┼─ plannerReducer.js – <i>reducer to fetch and reset a location</i>
 ├──┼──┴─ tripReducer.js – <i>reducer to create and reset a trip</i>
 |  |
-├──┼─apiConfig.js - <i>configuration of the API.
-Includes the API-key</i>
 ├──┼─App.css – <i>style for the application</i>
 ├──┼─App.js – <i>the main page of the application.
 Here is where the routing occurs</i> ├──┼─index.css